Do you struggle with making and keeping friends?

 • Is structured like a class and not a therapy group

-• Teaches ecologically valid social skills based on how socially successful individuals behave
+• Teaches social skills based on how socially successful individuals behave

 • Breaks down social skills into understandable steps taught in an effective way

-• Builds in the generalization of skills to “real life” settings and for the teen and young adult programs it teaches skills that transfer to the workplace.
+• Builds in the practice of skills in a “real life” setting and it teaches skills that transfer to home, school and the workplace.

 Topics of Instruction:

-• How to handle rejection and direct or indirect bullying
+• Handling, teasing, rejection and direct or indirect bullying

 • How to organize and have successful get-togethers